Click on pictures for larger image.

 In 2011, a gay blogger took offense at the “Hypersexualization of Gay Men” in the SKYY Blue campaign.
 He found that it was “incredibly stereotypical and not beneficial for the homosexual male population”.
 He blamed this on the fact that all the men are looking at each others' sex organs, insinuating that all gay men do is lay around and stare at each others' junk - obviously not a “productive portrayal”.
 At the same time, the message that the drink is not vodka, but a low alcohol malt beverage, is lost – making it look like the guys are splurging on vodka ‘straight’ from the bottle.
 On the bright side he mentioned that the ad portrays relatively attractive men, a (probably) gay black man who is dark black (not often portrayed in other ads) as added diversity – and in general it portrays gay men, which most companies shy away from.

-In 2005 main brand Campari created an LGBT ad with a twist.
+In 1999 main brand Campari created two LGBT ads with a twist.